 Engineering Career Services supports Engineering Alumni dispersed with online career tools.
 These tools combined with the networking opportunities offered by the University of Illinois Alumni Association and the College of Engineering helps connect alumni and career opportunities of all experience levels.

-- Our career services management platform a password-protected job board that allows students and alumni to post resumes and search for job openings and allows companies to post job openings.
+- Handshake @ Illinois is a password-protected job board that allows students and alumni to post resumes and search for job openings and allows companies to post job openings.

 - Recent alumni can utilize full resources of Engineering Career Services and the campus-wide Career Center for one-year post graduation.

 The National Career Development Association also offers links to many resources, services and tools which assist in exploring careers, planning for the future, searching for employment, and finding the additional training necessary to pursue your dream career.

 Helpful Online Resources

 - Vault is a comprehensive online warehouse of information for students pursuing high-potential careers.
 This site offers employer profiles and rankings, industry blogs, message boards, its own job board, and more.
 As a student at the University of Illinois, you have additional access to exclusive reports and insider guides.
 Go to Vault and enter your Illinois email address to create an account.

 - WetFeet is another career information site that contains job search articles and employer profiles and reviews.

 - One Source offers profiles, news, analysis, and financials for over 17 million companies and has excellent search functionality.

 - LexisNexis Academic provides access to billions of searchable documents and records from news and business sources.
 This site delivers company/industry news, financial data, analyst reports, and information on small companies.
 It also has an extensive company profile and directory database.